Missing-Driver/TLOUP1-Austosplitter/README.md

 - **Start:** Enables/disables LiveSplit's ability to automatically start the timer for you.
 - **Split:** Enables/disables LiveSplit's ability to automatically split for you.
-- **Reset (not supported by this autosplitter):** Enables/disables LiveSplit ability to automatically reset the timer for you.
+- **Reset:** Enables/disables LiveSplit ability to automatically reset the timer for you.
+This autosplitter resets automatically before starting a new run atempt, right before the starting point you select in the **Advanced options** (keep reading for more information).

 To enable/disable specific segments, keep reading...